ebeltz/github-professional-readme-generator/Develop/README.md

   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  This project allows users the ability to be able to generate a professional README file based on several questions asked in the terminal using Node.js
+  This project allows for a user to be able to generate a professional README

   ## Table of Contents
   * [Installation](#installation)